riscv-boom/riscv-boom/docs/sections/Debugging/debugging.rst

 compatible with the O3 Pipeline Viewer included in the gem5 simulator suite.

-To enable pipeline visualization, first set O3PIPEVIEW\_PRINTF in boom/src/main/scala/consts.scala to true:
+To enable pipeline visualization, first set :code:`O3PIPEVIEW_PRINTF` in :code:`boom/src/main/scala/consts.scala` to :code:`true`:

 .. code-block:: bash

     val O3PIPEVIEW_PRINTF = true // dump trace for O3PipeView from gem5

 Rebuild and rerun BOOM.
-You should find the traces (\*.out) in emulator/output/.
+You should find the traces (:code:`*.out`) in the :code:`verisim/output/` or :code:`vsim/output/` directories if you are using :code:`boom-template` to run the core.
 To generate the visualization, first download and install gem5, and then run:

 .. code-block:: bash